 Here’s an excellent video demonstration from the great folks over at Triggerpoint:

 Additional Stretches For The Quads

 The standing quad stretch is an excellent stretch that will compliment your foam rolling, and is really the quintessential quadriceps stretch.
 While standing, raise your right foot behind you, bending the knee, and attempting to get that foot as close to your buttocks as possible.
 Using your right hand, grasp your foot to pull the stretch a little deeper.
 To deepen the stretch even more, use the opposite hand to hold.
-If your balance is anything like mine, feel free to use a chair or something to help yourself balance.
+If your balance is anything like mine, feel free to use a chair or something to help yourself upright.
 Hold the stretch for 30 seconds, and then repeat on the other side.

 The supine quad stretch is another great stretch, especially for runners.
 Lay on your back, then bring one knee up to your chest.
 Your leg should be bent, not straight or locked out.
 With both hands, hold the leg just below the knee, then slowly “hug” the leg closer to your torso.
 Don’t hold it too tight, just until you can feel the pressure.
-Hold for 30-45 seconds and then switch sides.
+Hold this stretch for 30-45 seconds and then switch sides.